What you will study

 The module has three main learning components:

-- practice learning (a practice placement)
+- practice learning (a practice placement of 90 days)

-- three face-to-face practice skills workshops (or their online alternatives)
+- three online practice skills workshops

 - four blocks of study, which you will study online.